eclipse-theia/theia-website/src/docs/user_ai.md

 All AI-related settings live in a single **AI Configuration view**.
 It is organized as a master–detail view: a tree of categories on the left and a detail page for the selected entry on the right.
 The available categories are **General**, **Providers & Models**, **Model Aliases**, **Agents**, **Prompts & Skills**, **Variables**, **Tools**, **Token Usage** and **MCP Servers**.
 Theia extensions can also contribute their own categories, so adopters can surface custom AI settings in the same place.

+There are several ways to open the AI Configuration view:

+- press `Alt+A`
-You can open the view via the `Alt+A` keybinding, from the "Manage" (gear) menu in the bottom-left corner, or through the AI settings entry points in the chat and toolbars.
+- choose **AI Configuration** from the **Manage** (gear) menu in the bottom-left corner, right below *Settings*
+- click **Open AI Configuration** in the toolbar of the AI Chat view
+- follow the **Open AI Configuration** link on the Welcome page
+- run *Open AI Configuration* from the Command Palette

+Since the AI configuration now sits with the rest of the application configuration rather than among the other views, it is intentionally no longer listed in the *View* menu.

 AI preferences are no longer shown in the regular Settings UI; links and deep-links to `ai-features.*` settings route into this view instead, and the current category and item are reflected as breadcrumbs at the top.

 The view behaves much like the Settings UI: individual settings are shown as rows with the appropriate control (toggle, select, number, list), and each row has a gear context menu to **Copy Setting ID** or **Reset Setting** back to its default.
 Structured settings that have no dedicated editor yet defer to `settings.json`.